umarhassan-mitodl/11.304j-spring-2009/content/pages/syllabus.md

 Client
 ------

-The client for this project is [Sekisui House](http://www.sekisuihouse.co.jp/english/index.html), a contracting firm in Tokyo, Japan.
+The client for this project is {{% resource_link "bd6bfac2-23c4-4ebd-a0c1-5c68fe99bf06" "Sekisui House" %}}, a contracting firm in Tokyo, Japan.

 Required Textbooks
 ------------------